Axiematic/datawookie/content/blog/2018-12-26-survey-raking.md

 10     10   happy female  young        0 1.3322952
 {{< /highlight >}}

-Characteristics that were oversampled in the survey (like grumpy young females) get a weight smaller than one, while those that were undersampled (like middle aged neutral males) get a weight that is larger than one.
-Note that since sex was not included in the weighting algorithm, it does not influence weight: the weight for a grumpy young female is the same as that for a grumpy young male.

 What is the range of weights?

 {{< highlight r >}}